retaildevcrews/ngsa-app/k6/README.md

 This repository leverages GitHub Codespaces to deploy a local Cluster using k3d, then shows the user how to run k6 to perform load testing again ngsa-memory and then enable and leverage observability tools.

-The final goal of this repository is to provide an environment that provides a setup that facilitates the user to get familiar with k6 and have a basic undestanding of the script test file.
+The final goal of this repository is to provide an environment that helps the user to get familiar with k6 and have a basic undestanding of scripting load test file.
 The repository contains guided hands-on learning scenarios to familiarize users with k6.

 # What is k6?